Limitations and unsupported features during preview

-This topic describes the limitations on Streamlit in Snowflake during preview.
-It also lists Streamlit features that are unsupported during preview.
+This topic describes the limitations on Streamlit in Snowflake.
+It also lists Streamlit features that are unsupported.

 Account limitations when using Streamlit in Snowflake

-Streamlit in Snowflake has the following account limitations during preview:
+Streamlit in Snowflake has the following account limitations:

-• Your Snowflake account must be located in an Amazon Web Services (AWS) region.
-Google Cloud Platform (GCP) and Microsoft Azure are not currently supported.
+• Your Snowflake account must be located in an Amazon Web Services (AWS) or a Microsoft Azure region.

-• Accounts in Virtual Private Snowflake (VPS) are not supported.
+• Accounts in the following regions are not currently supported:

-• Using AWS PrivateLink to access a Streamlit in Snowflake app is not supported.
+• Using AWS PrivateLink or Azure Private Link is not supported.

 Additional limitations when using Streamlit in Snowflake

-The following sections describe additional limitations when you are using Streamlit in Snowflake during preview.
+The following sections describe additional limitations when you are using Streamlit in Snowflake.

 Multi-page Streamlit apps